 By now, Islamic Insights had very much grown beyond being a publication only for people of Dearborn, Michigan where it was first based.
 Agreements and contracts to use syndication pieces by the New America Media and AhlulBait Islamic Mission were also secured at this time.

 In September 2007, Islamic Insights increased its publication to be weekly and moved its activities entirely online.
 The management believed that making the publication weekly was necessary to increase readers.
 Additionally, much of Islamic Insights' target audience—comprised of many under 40-years of age, the future of the Muslim community—reported that they were just as happy with reading the publication online as in print.
 Seeing that more than 95% of the operating costs involved would be dropped by becoming online-only, Islamic Insights took the plunge.

 In the time since Islamic Insights became a weekly online-only publication, the web site displayed a dramatic increase in visitors as well as more returns.
 More writers have joined the effort as well, seeking to express and debate the issues which affect them most as North Americans.

 In December 2007, after serving the publication with great dedication and sincerity, publisher and editor-in-chief Sayed Aatif Ali Bokhari and assistant editor Aliyyah Rizvi stepped down due to their move abroad.
 The publisher position was assumed by Bilal Dabaja of Dearborn, MI while the editor-in-chief is Arsalan Rizvi (no relation to Aliyyah) of Denver, CO.

-To contact the publisher, email publisher at islamicinsights dot com
+To contact the publisher, email info at islamicinsights dot com